 Why Water Can Start to Leak from the Unit

-The removal of water condensate can go wrong in a number of ways, leading to water leaking from the AC’s indoor unit.
+The removal of water condensate can go wrong in several ways, leading to water leaking from the AC’s indoor unit.

 - The condensate drain is blocked – The drain that removes the water can develop algae inside it—a common problem in high humidity—that will slow the drain and eventually clog it.
 It won’t take long for the pan to overflow since it’s only about an inch deep.